kaapana/kaapana/docs/source/faq/how_to_remove_data_from_the_platform.rst

 -------------------

 DICOM data can be removed by triggering the :code:`delete-series-from-platform` workflow in the Meta-Dashboard.
-For information about how to use the Meta-Dashboard to select data and trigger a workflow take a look at the :ref:`Meta-Dashboard tutorial<TODO>` **TODO: Add reference link**.
+For information about how to use the Meta-Dashboard to select data and trigger a workflow take a look at the Meta-Dashboard tutorial.

 .. hint::
     The :code:`delete-series-from-platform` workflow can also be triggered in the other dashboards i.e. *Segmentations* and *Trained Models*.